More services and new trains in long-distance transport

 With its planned re-entry into the long-distance transport market, BLS wants to offer passengers more services, more frequent direct connections without changes as well as new trains.
 To this end, it has applied to the Federal Office of Transport for a licence for two Intercity and three RegioExpress long-distance lines.
 This creates healthy competition, giving the railway system new impetus.
 Reviving the public transport system provides increased value for money for customers and public authorities.

 A monopoly has been present in Switzerland in long-distance transport since 2004 – all long-distance lines are operated by SBB.
 The state invited various different railway companies to actively take part in liberalising the long-distance railway transport market.
 The aim is to revive the Swiss railway system by means of competition and create noticeable added value compared with the current monopoly situation.
 BLS is prepared to provide new impetus and operate a small proportion of long-distance services alongside SBB.
-With its application for a long-distance transport licence, BLS wants to offer passengers more direct rail connections and improved service on board.
+With its application for a long-distance transport licence, BLS wants to offer passengers more direct rail connections and improved service on board in the long term.
 As of the 2020 timetable, BLS wants to start to serve the following long-distance transport lines little by little:

-- Two Intercity lines: Basel–Interlaken Ost and Basel–Brig.
+- Two Intercity lines: Basel–Interlaken Ost and Basel–Brig

-Personal assistance, catering and high-quality data reception
+Personal assistance, modern catering and better service

 The planned long-distance transport network Network map